 • SSL certificates.
 Never forget to update them timely.

 • Educate your customers.
 Keep your clients aware of e-commerce security risks and identity theft cases.
 If your company doesn’t send certain types of emails, inform your customers about it.
-Encourage users not to follow third-party links from your ecommerce store.
+Encourage users not to follow third-party links from your e-commerce store.
 Conduct an audit of their online activities once in two weeks, for example, to detect suspicious actions.

 • Manage data effectively.
 Delete all irrelevant data from your databases and don’t store data duplicates.
 You have to ensure flawless security of database scripts.
 Audit database log files regularly to detect unauthorized log-ins.